natyusha/ShokoRelay.bundle/README.md

   1. Navigate to the series > More "..."
 Button > Unmatch
   2. Settings > Manage > Troubleshooting > Clean Bundles
   3. Navigate back to the series > More "..."
 Button > Match > Select top result
+- If this somehow still fails then a full [Plex Dance](https://forums.plex.tv/t/the-plex-dance/197064) is likely required.

 #### Automatic Season Naming Limitations
 Due to custom agent limitations certain season names which contain special files will not name themselves correctly.
 These can be renamed manually or with the included [force-metadata.py](#force-metadatapy) script that accesses the Plex API.
 The affected season names and their intended names are listed below: